MoiColl/Tree_of_life_2020/Week39/friday/ape_intro.md

 > MOI: the `seed` is to fix a random process.
 For example, if you
 > randomly draw a number between 1 to 10, every time you run it, you
 > will get a different number.
 However, if you set the `seed` you will
-> allways get the same result.
+> always get the same result.
 To see that, you can comment the
 > `set.seed(1)`, run the chunk multiple times (to see that you get
-> different trees), and then uncoment the `set.seed(1)` and run again
+> different trees), and then uncomment the `set.seed(1)` and run again
 > multipe times (to see taht you allways get the same result).

 ``` r